Effects of quantum deformation on the Jaynes-Cummings and anti-Jaynes-Cummings models: Introduction

 As stated above, although some quantum systems could be effectively described by non-Hermitian Hamiltonians as considered, for instance, in Refs. \cite{PRX.4.041001.2014,NPhys.15.1232.2019,S.371.1240.2021}, non-Hermitian systems are usually constructed by exactly balancing loss and gain \cite{PRL.100.103904.2008} and this is usually achieved in an \textit{ad hoc} manner.
-In the present work, we revisit the 2D Dirac oscillator, the relativistic version of the simple harmonic oscillator (see below) and show that in the context of the $\kappa$--deformed algebra, this system has a non-Hermitian Hamiltonian.
-Then, here we show that we obtain a non-Hermitian Hamiltonian from first principles by employing the $\kappa$--deformed algebra.
-Moreover, from mapping this system into a Jaynes-Cummings (JC) and anti-Jaynes-Cummings (AJC) models, this allows us to propose the $\kappa$--JC and $\kappa$-AJC models, respectively.
+In the present work, we revisit the 2D Dirac oscillator, the relativistic version of the simple harmonic oscillator (see below) and show that in the context of the $\kappa$-deformed algebra, this system has a non-Hermitian Hamiltonian.
+Then, here we show that we obtain a non-Hermitian Hamiltonian from first principles by employing the $\kappa$-deformed algebra.
+Moreover, from mapping this system onto the Jaynes-Cummings (JC) and anti-Jaynes-Cummings (AJC) models, this allows us to propose the $\kappa$-JC and $\kappa$-AJC models, respectively.
 Our derivations are general and can be applied to other similar cases.

 The remainder of this paper is organized as follows.
-In Sec. \ref{sec:2ddo} we revise the solution of the (2+1) Dirac oscillator and the mapping of this system into the JC and AJC systems.
-In Sec. \ref{sec:kJC} we propose the $\kappa$--JC and $\kappa$--AJC models.
-In Sec. \ref{sec:symmetries} we study the symmetries of the $\kappa$--(A)JC Hamiltonian.
-In Sec. \ref{sec:dynamics} the dynamics of the $\kappa$--JC model is presented.
-Our conclusion are presented in Sec. \ref{sec:conclusion}.
+In Sec. \ref{sec:2ddo} we revise the solution of the (2+1) Dirac oscillator and the mapping of this system onto the JC and AJC systems.
+In Sec. \ref{sec:kJC} we propose the $\kappa$-JC and $\kappa$-AJC models.
+In Sec. \ref{sec:symmetries} we study the symmetries of the $\kappa$-(A)JC Hamiltonian.
+In Sec. \ref{sec:dynamics} the dynamics of the $\kappa$-JC model is presented.
+Finally, our conclusions are presented in Sec. \ref{sec:conclusion}.